StefanoMagni/ModellingRegulatorsFOXP3/README.md

 ## Related work from our group

 Our method contained in this repository has the main goal of scanning genome-wide time-series microarray from human T regulatory cells data and rank genes as potential regulators of FOXP3.
 The dynamical modelling technique used here employs first order linear-time invarian (LTI) O.D.E. models, and it is based on previous work from members of our group, primarily Laurent Mombaerts.
-The codes from that work can be found e.g. in https://github.com/Lmombaerts/DyDE, and the study is described in **[2]**.
+The codes from that work can be found e.g. in https://github.com/Lmombaerts/DyDE, and the corresponding study is described in **[2]**.
 A comparison of the performances of the DyDE technique w.r.t. other methods for inference of gene regulatory networks can be found in **[3]**.
 The DyDE technique has also been applied to the study of barley in **[4]**.

-**[1]** *Sawlekar, R., Magni, S., Capelle, C. , Baron, A., Zeng, Ni, Mombaerts, L., Yue, Z., Yuan, Y., He, F.Q. and Gonçalves, J. (2020) Causal dynamical modelling predicts novel regulatory genes of FOXP3 in human regulatory T cells.
-BioRxiv 2020.02.13.943688; doi: https://doi.org/10.1101/2020.02.13.943688*
+**[1]** *Magni, S., Sawlekar, R., Capelle, C.M., Baron, A., Zeng, Ni, Mombaerts, L., Yue, Z., Yuan, Y., He, F.Q. and Gonçalves, J., Inferring upstream regulatory genes of FOXP3 in human regulatory T cells from time-series transcriptomic data. npj Syst Biol Appl 10, 59 (2024). https://doi.org/10.1038/s41540-024-00387-9*

 **[2]** *Mombaerts, L., Carignano, A., Robertson, F. C., Hearn, T. J., Junyang, J., Hayden, D., ... & Yuan, Y. (2019).
 Dynamical differential expression (DyDE) reveals the period control mechanisms of the Arabidopsis circadian oscillator.
 PLoS computational biology, 15(1), e1006674.*